axelhahn/ahcrawler/docs/15_Changelog/20_Older_changes.md

 ### 2023

+#### 2023-02-21: v0.158

+* 💣 FIX: web updater and updater cronjob did not detect a git instance after directory change in v0.156

 #### 2023-01-06: v0.157

 * 🟢 ADDED: support for multiple values of a column (OR) ... linkchecker shows button for all http status codes of a section